Enel Sun Plug&Play: the balcony photovoltaic kit

 Manage your consumption

-Savings on your bill
+Save on your bill

 Enel Sun Plug & Play for your apartment

-Enel Sun Plug & Play is Enel Energia's 0.34 kWp photovoltaic balcony panel with railing guaranteed for 10 years.
-It is a convenient and innovative solution which provides for the possibility of deducting - in the presence of certain requirements established by the legislation - 50% of the expense from the personal income tax in ten annual installments or to benefit from the discount on the invoice with a final price of 324.50€ instead of 649€!
+Enel Sun Plug & Play is the balcony photovoltaic panel with railing by Enel Energia rated at 0.37 kWp, guaranteed for 10 years.
+It is a convenient and innovative solution that provides the possibility to deduct – subject to the requirements set by regulation – 50% of the cost from personal income tax (IRPEF) in ten annual installments.

-The Enel Sun Plug & Play includes:
+The Enel Sun Plug & Play system includes:

-• Zucchetti Micro Inverter with integrated monitoring system;
+- Zucchetti micro inverter with integrated monitoring system.

-Why it is convenient
+Why it’s worth it

 Frequently Asked Questions